MartinThoma/MartinThoma.github.io/_posts/2011-09-21-polyglots-crazy-programming-stuff.markdown

     return answer

 print looping(1)
+print("You've just executed some Python-Code written by Martin Thoma")
+{% endhighlight %}
-print("You've just executed some Python-Code written by Martin Thoma")[/code] You can download the file at <a href="http://martin-thoma.com/python/polyglot.py">martin-thoma.com/python/polyglot.py</a>.
+You can download the file at <a href="http://martin-thoma.com/python/polyglot.py">martin-thoma.com/python/polyglot.py</a>.

 I used three languages in this piece of code: <a href="http://en.wikipedia.org/wiki/Python_(programming_language)">Python</a>, <a href="http://en.wikipedia.org/wiki/Brainfuck">Brainfuck</a> and <a href="http://en.wikipedia.org/wiki/Whitespace_(programming_language)">Whitespace</a>.
 You can try it with <a href="http://ideone.com/">ideone.com</a>.
 But please, copy the whole code!